Rusty112358/Power-Platform/README.md

 <b>Project Overview:</b></br>
 Profits R Us is a fictitious business that I created to illustrate some of my capabilities.

-This repository is a work in progress Power BI solution designed to analyze sales data and make recommended changes to the sales margins based upon current sales data.
+This repository is a work in progress.
+Power BI solution is designed to analyze sales data and make recommended changes to the sales margins based upon current sales data.
-The adjustments allows the business to capture loss revenue through bad margin practices.
-Other dashboards shows the customers, inventory and sales activities.
+The adjustments allow the business to capture loss revenue through improperly adjusted margin.
+Other dashboards within Power BI show the customers, inventory and sales activities.

 The project transforms raw data into actionable insights through a series of automated ETL processes and intuitive visualizations.

-The reason why it's called a work in progress, software always changes, new features are always added such as machine learning, python, R and other tools and features.
+The reason why it's called a work in progress is that software always changes, new features are always added such as machine learning, python, R and other tools and features.
-As new screens are created the site will get updated.
+As new screens are created the site can be updated.

 <b>Technical Highlights</b></br>
 Data Modeling: The source files are text files that are imported into a sql server.